The 1878 Fireburn uprising in the Danish West Indies

 Narratives of the Fireburn uprising live on

 The three women, Mary, Agnes, and Mathilda, symbolise opposition to colonial power and slavery and enforced labour.
 Statues of them have been erected in what is now the US Virgin Islands, as well as a highway being given the name Queen Mary Highway on St. Croix.
 The three ’queens’ have also been depicted in several works of art.
 A statue of Queen Mary by St. Croix-based visual artist La Vaughn Belle and the Danish-Trinidadian visual artist Jeannette Ehlers was erected in Copenhagen in 2018, marking 100 years since the islands were transferred to the Americans.
 The monument ’I Am Queen Mary’ is not only a monument to honour the historical person, but to honour opposition to colonialism and racism more generally and has arguably led to a newfound interest in the event in Denmark.
-Previously, awareness of this event had been scarce and, traditionally at least, historical research has focused on colonial administrative sources where the Danish view and how the uprising was dominated, rather than that of the labourers and rebels in the West Indies.
+Previously, awareness of this event had been scarce and and traditional historical research focused on colonial administrative sources where the Danish view dominated, rather than that of the labourers and rebels in the West Indies.

 Further reading: